-A natural lip butter made with aloe butter, a blend of healing aloe in coconut oil.
-Aloe Butter melts on contact with the skin and is wonderful for treating dry skin.
-This great product moisturizes and also includes the wonderful healing properties of aloe.
+A natural lip butter made with deeply moisturizing ingredients like aloe butter, a blend of healing aloe in coconut oil.
+Aloe Butter melts on contact with the skin, has healing properties and is wonderful for treating dry skin.

 - Aloe Butter is great for treating dry, sunburn or chapped lips